akabiraka/DeepDDG_reconstruction/README.md

 * 1CFD_1-75: I think I need to consider only 1-75th residue
 * 1CFD_1-78_F19Y: I think I need to consider 1-78th residue, here 19th is F, will be substituted by Y.
 * 1VII_N68AK70M: N 68 ->A and K 70-> M
 * Where to find rp-seq-55 sequence set?
 * The SASA value is taken from rsa file the absolute (ABS) all atoms value, is it right?

 ## Data issues

 * for the same mutation of the same protein the dataset contains different ddg values. i.e 1A43 has 9 mutations where 4 of them are repeated with different ddG values.Actions: take the 1st or average
 * Since chain id is not given, I selected the 1st chain by default.
 Because in many cases chain A is not present.
 * 1hfzA has the 1st residue as 1x, what the ...?
 I take the starting index as where the residue id becomes integer.
 * 1lmb: the chain ids are "1", "2", "3", "4".
 I have taken the "4", it has 92 residues, from 1-92 but "3" has 6-92.
 * Entry 2A01 was removed. https://www.rcsb.org/structure/removed/2A01
 * Since last residue does not have any dihedral angles, I return np.array([0, 0, 0]) for backbone dihedral angles.
 * 1a7cA does not have residue 334-347
 * Some ddG values are out of range ([-10, 10]).
 * 1am7A does not have residue of number 17.
 * 1amqA does not have residue of number 407.
+* In many cases, a particular neighbor residue does not have Ca, C or N atoms which is required to compute dihedral angles.
+To minimize the error, this neighbor residue is avaided and set the next residue as neighbor that has those atoms and follow the process again.
+* The last residue cannot be neighbor residue, since it has not phi, psi or omega angles as it has no next residue.
+* 2ptlA_T_19_A does not have any hit while computing PSSM, need bigger database, and no PSSM file generated.
+Therefore returned 0 for softmax pssm.